 How does the Eggfinder work?

 The Eggfinder GPS Tracking System consists of two boards: A transmitter module that goes into your rocket and a receiver that you keep with you on the ground.
 The transmitter module contains a GPS module that tracks the latitude and longitude of your rocket as it moves, and that data is transmitted to the receiver on the ground.
-Using readily available (and mostly free!) software on your laptop, tablet and/or phone, you can take the received data stream and create a real-time track of your rocket’s movements, and most importantly locate its landing spot so you can easily find it.
-If you choose the Eggfinder LCD handheld receiver, you get the coordinates right on the LCD display, and with the optional GPS module it will literally point you to your rocket and tell you how far away it is.
+With the Eggfinder LCD handheld receiver, you get the coordinates right on the LCD display, and with the optional GPS module it will literally point you to your rocket and tell you how far away it is.
+If you add the optional Voice Module, it will literally “tell” you where your rocket is.

 How much does it cost?

-The Eggfinder Starter Set, consisting of both the TX transmitter and RX receiver “dongle” modules, is $100 for the set of kits.
-The Eggfinder LCD Starter Set, with the Eggfinder TX module and the Eggfinder LCD display reciever kits is $120.
-An extra TX transmitter kit is $70, an extra RX receiver kit is $35, and the Eggfinder LCD receiver kit alone is $55 (you save $5 by purchasing both a transmitter and receiver together).
+The Eggfinder Starter Set, consisting of both the TX transmitter and the base LCD Receiver, is $120 for the set of kits.
+An extra TX transmitter kit is $70, and the Eggfinder LCD receiver kit alone is $55 (you save $5 by purchasing both a transmitter and receiver together).
+The USB RX “dongle” receiver kit is $35.
 All of the receiver kits now include the range-boosting external antenna.

 We also have a smaller version of the transmitter, the Eggfinder Mini.
 It’s $5 more than the “standard” Eggfinder TX transmitter ($75), but it’s a lot smaller… only .8″ wide and 3 1/2″ long with the (included!) external antenna.
 It’s perfect for those minimum-diameter projects or for being wrapped up in a chute protector and taped to your shock cord (like you might do with a RDF tracker).